yupengyao/Payne4MagE/README.md

 # Payne4MIKE
 Tools for fitting MagE spectra with [The Payne](https://github.com/tingyuansen/The_Payne).

-## Installation
+## Installation and usage

-The [tutorial](https://github.com/tingyuansen/Payne4MIKE/blob/master/tutorial.ipynb) shows some simple use cases.
+The [Example](https://github.com/tingyuansen/Payne4MIKE/blob/master/tutorial.ipynb) shows some simple use cases.

 ## Dependencies
 * The Python Anacaonda should already contain all the dependencies needed.